Legislative history of United States four-star officers from 2017: Army

 General Gustave F. Perna served as chief operating officer of Operation Warp Speed for one year after relinquishing command of Army Materiel Command.

 The Army had been authorized 7 four-star generals for positions within the service by the National Defense Authorization Act for Fiscal Year 2010 (2010 NDAA), and employed 6 in 2017: the chief and vice chief of staff (CSA, VCSA); the commanding generals of Forces Command (FORSCOM), Training and Doctrine Command (TRADOC), and Army Materiel Command (AMC); and the Army component commander in the Pacific (USARPAC).
 The remaining slot was used to establish Army Futures Command (AFC) in 2018.

 In July 2020, the three-star Army component commander in Europe, Christopher G. Cavoli, was nominated for a fourth star even though the Army was already using all 7 of its institutional four-star authorizations.
 The Senate confirmed him anyway, and he was promoted in October, giving the Army 8 service-specific four-star generals, which the 2021 NDAA ratified in December by allocating one more general to the Army and reducing the joint four-star pool to compensate.

 By the end of 2020, the Army had 18 four-star generals on active duty, exceeding the 17 four- and five-star generals it had at the end of World War II (including the Army Air Forces) or the 17 four-star generals it had at the height of the Vietnam War, its previous peaks.
-The Army had won an unusually high number of joint-duty assignments to the competitive positions of chairman of the Joint Chiefs of Staff, chief of the National Guard Bureau, and combatant commanders of U.S. Africa Command (USAFRICOM), U.S. Cyber Command (USCYBERCOM), or U.S. Special Operations Command (USSOCOM); the expected position of commander of U.S. forces in Korea, traditionally an Army command; the unlikely positions of combatant commander of U.S. Transportation Command (USTRANSCOM) or U.S. Space Command (USSPACECOM), traditionally Air Force or Space Force commands; and the unrepeatable positions of final commander of U.S. forces in Afghanistan and chief operating officer of Operation Warp Speed, the federal government's COVID-19 vaccine development and delivery program.
-Four years later, the Army held none of these positions except that of USSOCOM commander and commander of U.S. forces in Korea, adding only the commanders of USEUCOM and U.S. Southern Command (USSOUTHCOM), for a total of 12 four-star generals by the end of 2024.
+The Army had won an unusually high number of joint-duty assignments to the competitive positions of chairman of the Joint Chiefs of Staff, chief of the National Guard Bureau, and combatant commanders of U.S. Africa Command (USAFRICOM), U.S. Cyber Command (USCYBERCOM), or U.S. Special Operations Command (USSOCOM); the expected position of commander of U.S. forces in Korea (USFK), traditionally an Army command; the unlikely positions of combatant commander of U.S. Transportation Command (USTRANSCOM) or U.S. Space Command (USSPACECOM), traditionally Air Force or Space Force commands; and the unrepeatable positions of final commander of U.S. forces in Afghanistan and chief operating officer of Operation Warp Speed, the federal government's COVID-19 vaccine development and delivery program.

+Five years later, the Army had only 7 four-star generals on active duty, its lowest number since the middle of World War II, having failed to win any joint-duty assignments other than USFK.
+In late 2025, to reduce the number of headquarters and general officer positions, AFC and TRADOC were merged into a single four-star Transformation and Training Command (T2COM), FORSCOM was redesignated U.S. Army Western Hemisphere Command (USAWHC), and AMC was downgraded to three stars.
+At the end of the year, the only four-star generals in the Army were the chief and vice chief of staff, the USFK commander, the commanding generals of T2COM and USAWHC, and the component commanders in Europe and the Pacific.